nf-core/eager/docs/output.md

 ### QualiMap
 ### DamageProfiler

 DamageProfiler is a tool which calculates a variety of standard 'aDNA' metrics from a BAM file.
 The primary plots here are the misincorporation and length distribution plots.
-Ancient DNA undergoes depurination and hydrolysis, causing fragmentation of molecules into gradually shorter fragments, and cytosine to thymine deamination damage at subsequent single-stranded overhangs at the end of molecules.
+Ancient DNA undergoes depurination and hydrolysis, causing fragmentation of molecules into gradually shorter fragments, and cytosine to thymine deamination damage, that occur on the subsequent single-stranded overhangs at the ends of molecules.

 Therefore, three main characteristics of ancient DNA are:
   * Short DNA fragments